chae0nion/chae0nion/README.md

 - 👋 Hi, I’m @chae0nion
-- 👀 I’m interested in safe AI
+- 👀 I’m interested in FE and security
-- 🌱 I’m currently learning basics of security and anrtifical intelligence

 <!---
 chae0nion/chae0nion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.